-This thick and creamy Turkish Nut & Yogurt Dip is chock full of ground nuts and bold flavor.
+This thick and creamy Turkish Nut and Yogurt Dip recipe is chock full of ground nuts and bold flavor.
 Perfect with toasted pita chips, spread onto sandwiches, or as part of a gourmet veggie platter!

 Alright, moving on then.

-I shared a quick behind-the-scenes shot of this recipe on instagram the day I made it and three of my friends snapped me (@wanderlustkitch) to ask if there was any left and if they could come over.
-I told them it was all gone, which was a lie (SORRY FRIENDS), but I really, really needed to eat it all myself.
+I shared a quick behind-the-scenes shot of this recipe on instagram the day I made it and three of my friends texted me to ask if there was any left and if they could come over.

 I might even suggest that you drizzle a bit more olive oil on top for good measure.